cloudmesh-community/fa18-523-53/project-report/report.md

 ## Abstract

 This Project deals with orchestration of micro services in a Credit Scoring application using a Kafka cluster.
 A user keys in his personal identification information in a user interface created in Python and upon submitting the same multiple micro services written in python will be executed.
-These light weighted and autonomous interact with one another using a Kafka broker Which works in a subscribe-publish model.
+These light weighted and autonomous services interact with one another using a Kafka broker which works in a subscribe-publish model.
 The user will then see his credit report and the factors that impact his credit.

 ## Introduction